-Bekerja di pelantar minyak tak sama dengan bekerja di tempat-tempat biasa.
+Bekerja di offshore (pelantar minyak) tak sama dengan bekerja di tempat-tempat biasa.
 Berjauhan dengan keluarga, anak bini serta girlfriend, kerja 12 jam sehari start jam 6.30 pagi sampai le jam 6.30 petang.
 Pergerakkan pun terbatas, banyak regulation yang kena patuhi.

 Nak ke offshore pun perlu jalan urine test terlebih dulu, mana-mana personnel yang positive, minta maaf sila balik rumah, offshore bukan tempat untuk penagih.
 Sekarang Petronas dah kuat kuasakan peraturan ni di sebelah east coast ni.
 Mana-mana personnel yang nak ke Petronas platform mesti urine test dulu sebelum naik chopper.
-Exxonmobil, Talisman dan lain-lain buat masa ni belum start lagik.
+ExxonMobil, Talisman dan lain-lain buat masa ni belum start lagi.

-Risiko pun tinggi, ombak besar, angin kencang, kerja-kerja yang dijalankan semuanya kerja yang robbust.
+Risiko pun tinggi, ombak besar, angin kencang, kerja-kerja yang dijalankan semuanya kerja yang robust.
 Takde kerja yang takde risiko.
-Life di offshore perlu allert 24 jam.
+Life di offshore perlu alert 24 jam.
 Masih berminat nak bekerja di offshore ke?